psycedelicAI/AI-Continuity-Architecture-Method/README.md

 The project does not claim that a Memory Bank creates permanent AI memory or guarantees perfect continuity.

+It does not claim to replace established memory or retrieval techniques.

 It proposes something more practical: